 In short, the UKRoC event didn’t go nearly as well as we had hoped.
+One could even say, RECD got wrecked.

 This is an extensive post.
 You have been warned.